Piñatex: Properties

 Piñatex is produced in a range of colours and finishes, including a textured surface and a metallic finish.
 It has been described as having a softer, more pliable, "leather-like" texture than other synthetic leathers.
 It can also be cut, stitched, embossed and embroidered for different design uses.
-Because the substrate of Piñatex is 80% pineapple fibres and 20% PLA, it is only fully biodegradable under controlled industry conditions.
-Like all natural materials, it will wear and age dependent on use and care.
+Because the substrate of Piñatex is 80% pineapple fibres and 20% PLA, it is not biodegradable.

 Sustainability

-Piñatex is currently not biodegradable.
+Piñatex is not biodegradable.
 It is composed of a mixture of pineapple leaves, PLA (Polylactic acid), and petroleum-based resins.
-PLA, also known as bio-plastic, is sourced from renewable resources and is commonly labeled 'biodegradable'.
+PLA, also known as bioplastic, is sourced from renewable resources and is commonly labeled 'biodegradable'.
 However, the United Nations Environmental Programme issued a report in 2015 concluding, "The adoption of plastic products labelled as 'biodegradable' will not bring about a significant decrease either in the quantity of plastic entering the ocean or the risk of physical and chemical impacts on the marine environment, on the balance of current scientific evidence."
-Petroleum and its byproducts, such as the one used in Piñatex, have raised environmental concerns (see Intergovernmental Panel of Climate Change).